Joseph-Schafer/Personal-Portfolio/README.md

 This file, which I created at a data analysis hackathon, is an analysis of how much of a home-field advantage exists in Olympic events, which I created using RStudio and the R programming language.
 ### RPSLS.py
 This file is a playable version of the game "Rock Paper Scissors Lizard Spock" from the TV show "The Big Bang Theory."
+### NPS Explorer App.sketch
+This file is the prototype design for an app which I created at the Dubstech 2018 Protothon.